Charles Hawtrey (actor, born 1914): Personal life

-In the spring of 1984, Hawtrey suffered a heart-attack.
-Hawtrey hit the headlines after his house caught fire on 5 August 1984.
+7 June 1981, Page 50 He next hit the headlines after his house caught fire on 5 August 1984.
 He had gone to bed with a 15-year-old rent boy and had left a cigarette burning on his sofa.
 Newspaper photographs from the time show a fireman leading an ill-looking, emotional, partially clothed and toupeeless Hawtrey to safety.
 Hawtrey told the press that "The smell of smoke woke me up and there were flames coming up the stairway.
 I've lost a lot of valuable antiques and sentimental keepsakes but I am all right.
 It was all very frightening".